HofmaDresu/Blog/_posts/2021-08-06-coming-back-to-personal-development.md

 _UPDATE_: Neither my main PC nor my previous phone are logged in or set up (my last set up phone took a swim and no longer works).
 Nor do any of my saved backup codes for whatever reason.
 I get to go through the fun 3-5+ business day process to get someone at GitHub to review my account and hopefully unlock it for me.
 Lesson to me and any readers: Don't let your 2FA lapse on anything!

+_UPDATE2_: GitHub was faster than advertised and responded within 1 business day!
+I'm now good to go.

 ### Jekyll
 Being blocked from GitHub doesn't stop me from writing this post and getting other setup work, right?
 Turns out another thing I've forgotten is how to use Jekyll.
 It's a really quick search to find the commands for how to test locally (`bundle exec jekyll serve --drafts`), however I can't remember how I set this machine to run it or if I ever even did.
 None of powershell, cmd prompt, or git bash (the installed terminals in my VSCode) have bundle or jekyll installed.
 On inspiration I checked the Linux Subsystem and both are there!
 Once I move to the right directory I can run Jekyll.
 It's not ideal since I don't have the window integrated into VSCode, but it at least works!

 _UPDATE_: After running WSL in a separate window for a while I realized there's a `wsl` command I can run in the VSCode terminal to do things all in that window.
 Much nicer!

+### Technology
+This is definitely the most fun to fix self inflicted woe.
+Since I haven't been working on side projects, I've been out of the .NET and web experiment world for a couple years and things have definitely changed in that time!
+I'm going to be learning about all the new cool things like Blazor, C# latest version, newest .NET data access and API development, Vue.js, and anything that catches my fancy.

 ## Picking Tech
 ### The Platform